ZEISS/precise-ui/README.md

 The list of all imported icons is in `/tools/icongen.config`.
 After modifying the list you should run `npm run icongen` or it will be run on prepush.

+### Making a Release

+All releasable code is aggregated in the `develop` branch.
+To make a release simply create a GitHub release (usually copying over the current entries from the `CHANGELOG.md` file).

+A standard workflow thus looks like:

+1. Clone the repository
+2. Make a branch
+3. Do the work
+4. Push your changes
+5. Make a PR of your fork / branch to `develop`
+6. Once "enough" features aggregated in `develop` make a GitHub release
+7. For the next changes to `develop` make sure to change / increment the version number

 ## License

 Precise UI is released using the MIT license.
 For more information see the [license file](LICENSE).